Arizona Rep. Trent Franks expected to announce resignation

 Sen. Al Franken, D-Minn., announced on the Senate floor Thursday that he will leave office at the end of the year.
 And Rep. John Conyers, D-Mich., said Tuesday that he was stepping down immediately.
 Both resigned after being accused of sexual misconduct.

+Franks is serving his eighth term in Congress and is a member of the conservative House Freedom Caucus and Republican Study Committee.
+He is ardently anti-abortion and spearheaded bills in the House to ban the procedure after 20 weeks.

 Franks represents a solidly Republican district outside Phoenix that President Donald Trump won by 21 points in 2016.
-Franks was considering running for Arizona Sen. Jeff Flake's seat, who announced that he would not seek re-election to the Senate next year.
+Franks was considering a run for Arizona Sen. Jeff Flake's seat, who announced in October that he would not seek re-election to the Senate next year.

 If Franks leaves office more than six months from the next general election, Doug Ducey, the Republican governor of Arizona, would call for a special election to replace him.